companieshouse/test-data-generator/README.md

   A usage example looks like this: `{"user_id": "rsf3pdwywvse5yz55mfodfx8","user_role": "test","status": "test","acsp_profile": {"type": "test","status": "test", "acsp_number": "TestACSP", "aml_details": [ {"supervisory_body": "association-of-chartered-certified-accountants-acca","membership_details": "test"} ] } }`
 - DELETE: Sending a DELETE request on the endpoint `{Base URL}/test-data/acsp-members/{acspMemberId}` will delete the test `Acsp Member` and associated `Acsp Profile`. `acspMemberId` is required to delete the Acsp Member.
+- DELETE: Sending a DELETE request on the endpoint `{Base URL}/test-data/acsp-members/user-id/{userId}` will delete the test `Acsp Membership` by their user_id. `userId` is required to delete the Acsp Membership.
+Does not delete the associated `Acsp Profile`.

 #### Deleting Appeals
 - DELETE: Sending a DELETE request on the endpoint `{Base URL}/test-data/appeals` will delete the appeals by providing